 It is important to keep a positive attitude while the IT is working on any connection problems and to not seem disinterested or distracted – This will reflect upon your status as a teacher within the confines of the ESL company.
 It is important to stay positive during these times and remain relaxed to keep the students engaged and their parents satisfied.

 If you are teaching a trial lesson, connection issues significantly reduce the chances of students signing up which can affect company bonuses and incentives.
 However, going the extra mile and giving a bit more effort after a setback can show the student’s parents your dedication in ensuring a great customer experience.
-An ESL instructor can do this by offering additional trial course at another date and/or teaching longer than the allotted time with the student once tech issues are settled.
+An ESL instructor can do this by offering an additional trial course at another date and/or teaching longer than the allotted time with the student once tech issues are settled.

 How to Avoid Potential Internet Problems